tejasprak/wapow/README.md

 # wapow

-Single-year and rolling RAPM calculations that can be viewed [here](http://wapow.tejasp.me/rapm "here") Utilizes pandas, numpy, scikit-learn, and tailwindcss for frontend
+Single-year and rolling RAPM calculations that can be viewed [here](http://wapow.tejasp.me/rapm "here").
+Utilizes pandas, numpy, scikit-learn, and tailwindcss for frontend